This course will take place online, for a reduced rate of Full £54 / Conc. £40

-- Learnt information on private and public sector housing initiatives from published and unpublished sources produced during the period studied
+- Information on private and public sector housing initiatives from published and unpublished sources produced during the period studied

-- Heard unique stories of house and home, taken from our special collections and archives
+- Unique stories of house and home, taken from our Special Collections and Archives

-- Insight into changing attitudes to the provision of housing in London, from model dwellings to high-rise accommodation
+- About changing attitudes to the provision of housing in London, from model dwellings to high-rise accommodation

-- Details regarding the contrasting needs and experiences of landlords and tenants in the modern city.
+- About the classed experiences of tenants and homeowners in the modern city.